A vessel sink becomes a focal point of your bathroom instead of something tucked away under the vanity.

 Top Picks for Wall-Mount Vessel Sink Faucets

-Wall-mount faucets seem to go from antique brass to ultra-modern waterfall.
+Wall-mount faucets range from antique brass to ultra-modern waterfall.
 You can expect to have to mount the handles separately from the faucet spout.
 This requires some patience to get them placed just right.
-They require the most work and planning to install, but they bring a unique aesthetic to your vanity.
+Wall-mount faucets require the most work and planning to install, but they bring a unique aesthetic to your vanity.
 Perhaps it’s something about the permanence of having the faucet built into the wall, which also adds a touch of minimalism.

 So you’re considering a wall-mount faucet, and maybe you haven’t quite decided on a vessel sink either.
 When picking your faucet, you want to make sure it doesn’t clash with your vessel sink.
 What does that mean?
 Let’s say you have a beautiful teak wood vessel sink and you’re trying to pick out a faucet.
 A chrome spout faucet doesn’t complement the natural look of teak wood.
-A waterfall faucet gives a more natural look, so you could start there.
+A waterfall faucet carries forward the natural feel, so you could start there.

 Perhaps you are looking for a faucet to complement a copper or bronze vessel sink.
 There are many Victorian-style vintage bronze or brass faucets, such as this Kingston Victorian, that go very well with metal vessel sinks.
 If you’re looking for a more high-arc Victorian style, then there’s this Kingston Brass Vintage faucet.